KIrynaW/coast-keepers-project/README.md

         ![Header Features - Logo](docs/readme-images/logo.jpg)

      - The menu section has two features;
-     - The line undertheath indicates to the user the current page they are visiting.
+     - The line underneath indicates to the user, the current page they are visiting.

         ![Header Nav Hover Feature - About](docs/readme-images/navabout-selected.jpg)